ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 One of the most remarkable facts about the history of the Phenakistoscope is that it was invented simultaneously by two different people.

-Back in 1832, a Belgian physicist called Joseph Plateau was the first person credited to have created what would become known as the Phenakistoscope.
-He had started to experiment with optical illusion as a university student in the late 1820s, which ultimately led him to create the Phenakistoscope a few years later.
+Back in 1832, a Belgian physicist with a background in art and design named Joseph Plateau was the first person credited to have created what would become known as the Phenakistoscope.
+He started experimenting with optical illusion as a university student in the late 1820s, which ultimately led him to create the Phenakistoscope a few years later.

 Phenakistiscope by Joseph Plateau, 1833.
 Image Source: Wikimedia Commons